wildfly/quickstart/ejb-security-interceptors/README.md

 ### Restore the Original Server Configuration by Running the JBoss CLI Script

-        For Linux:  ${jboss.home.name}/bin/standalone.sh
+        For Linux:  WILDFLY_HOME/bin/standalone.sh
-        For Windows:  ${jboss.home.name}\bin\standalone.bat
+        For Windows:  WILDFLY_HOME\bin\standalone.bat
-2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh  --connect --file=remove-security-domain.cli
+        For Linux: WILDFLY_HOME/bin/jboss-cli.sh  --connect --file=remove-security-domain.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat  --connect --file=remove-security-domain.cli
+        For Windows: WILDFLY_HOME\bin\jboss-cli.bat  --connect --file=remove-security-domain.cli
     This script removes the `test` queue from the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required
-3. If you chose to run the script to suppress system exceptions, run the following command, replacing ${jboss.home.name} with the path to your server:
+3. If you chose to run the script to suppress system exceptions, run the following command, replacing WILDFLY_HOME with the path to your server:

-        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
+        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=restore-system-exception.cli
-        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-system-exception.cli
+        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=restore-system-exception.cli

      You should see the following result when you run the script: